Sharath15eUR/Josika/Josika_WiFi_Training/Module  4.md

 ### 1) What is the significance of MAC layer and in which position it is placed in the OSI model?

 The MAC (Medium Access Control) layer is responsible for managing access to the shared wireless medium.
 It handles addressing, channel access control, collision avoidance, and error detection.
 It ensures orderly communication among devices and determines when a device can transmit data.
-The MAC layer resides within the **Data Link Layer (Layer 2)** of the OSI model, just above the Physical Layer.
+The MAC layer resides within the **Data Link Layer (Layer 2)** of the OSI model, just above the Physical Layer

 ### 2) Describe the frame format of the 802.11 MAC header and explain the purpose of each field.